 Your mindset can do wonders for your productivity.
 With the right mindset, you just know what’s the right thing to do and what has the best effect on your life.
 Mindset can have the biggest impact on your productivity, so it is well worth working on.

 Actually, we all use affirmations all the time.
 Different thoughts are crossing our minds constantly.
-The question is: are you using positive ones?
+The question is: are you using the positive ones?

 Start telling yourself things like: “I am successful,” or “I attract ______________ (insert whatever it is that you are dreaming of).”
-Use these affirmations first thing when you wake up and repeat them throughout the day.
+Use positive affirmations first thing when you wake up and repeat them throughout the day.
 They will affect your confidence — the more confident you are, the more effective you are.

 Before you start your workday, don’t just rush into your work.
 First, imagine the end result you wish to have.
 By doing this, you will tap into your subconscious strength and empower your productivity.

 Inspiration is food for your mind.
 Just as you shower every day to cleanse your body, you should shower your soul with inspiration every day.
-Read inspirational books, watch inspirational videos, and listen to inspirational audio.
-When you are inspired, you work with an ease and your productivity will rise substantially.

 I am sure you have already experienced having bad dreams after watching a horror movie before you went to sleep.
 Why?
 Because your subconscious mind is very receptive to your thoughts in the last 45 minutes before you go to sleep.